HedvigInsurance/giraffe/README.md

-# Hermes, the great GraphQLizer
+# The Great GraphQL Giraffe! 🦒